 A Real Life Look Behind the Curtain in the Private Events Industry

 What is the "private events industry", and who are the people who are behind this title?
 The private events industry is comprised of many different sectors, including people such as photographers, DJs, party rental companies, event planners, caterers, private chefs, florists, performance artists, musicians, lighting vendors, and many, many more.
-We are the people that offer goods and services to our clientele for private events such as celebrations, corporate events, weddings, dinner parties, etc. Each one of our independent pieces are strategically put together to create memorable, fun, and tasty events for you & your guests.
+We are the people that offer goods and services to our clientele for private events such as celebrations, corporate events, weddings, dinner parties, etc. Each one of us are independent pieces that when strategically put together, create memorable, fun, and tasty events for you & your guests.

 In March of 2020, COVID-19 came to rear its ugly head here in the United States, health officers near and far issued immediate all out bans of gatherings, both public and private to help control the spread of the virus.
 The private events industry immediately complied, and we instantly curtailed all new bookings, and scrambled to reach out to our clients to try and save the bookings that we already had.
 We offered suggestions of rescheduling, taking events virtual, and tons of other methods that we could potentially help our clientele "pivot and adapt" to life as we now knew it.
 However, the cancellations started coming in fast and furious, as our leaders simply stated "no gatherings" and fear ran rampant.
 All clients heard was this "NO" and with all the noise surrounding this new virus, couldn't hear anything else.
 They couldn't understand that we, the professionals that hold thousands of global events daily, and have done so successfully with decades of experience, could assist them, comfort them, and reassure them by providing trusted knowledge and guidance in which to help calm their fears and let the event still happen.